Tag: desserts

 3. Prepare the muffin pan by spreading a long towel over it.

-Start by positioning the glass and resting its base over a long towel at 45 degree angle so it doesn’t slip.
+Start by positioning the glass.
+Rest its base over a long towel at a 45 degree angle.
+This ensures it doesn’t slip.
 Roll the opposite corner of the towel to support the rim as seen below.
 Now, remove the glasses without moving the tray & pour the jelly halfway.

-Position them back onto the tray and place in the refrigerator at the top of the shelf for 1 hour or until they are set.
+Put them back onto the tray.
+Place them in the refrigerator at the top of the shelf for 1 hour.
+Keep them there until they are set.
 They will set perfectly as long as they are not disturbed.
 I left it overnight in the fridge.

 How to make layered jelly & Cus